kdaglas/cbh-take-home-project/Refactoring.md

 I also changed the way the `deterministicPartitionKey` module was being exported to match the way functions are exported using the lastest Javascript ES6 syntax.

 I reduced the number of if statements by creating a separate helper function that checks if the event is given and either returns the partitionKey if it exists or the encrypted data if not.
-I utilised the use of the logical AND (`&&`) operator to reduce the number of if statements
+I utilised the use of the ternary operator because of its unique ability to handle conditional logic by taking in three operands.
+I made this choice because I believe that this helps to make code more straight forward and shorten it while also making it easy to read.